j23414/wgcna_nf/README.md

     --xlsx                  Excel file containing RNASeq counts where [columns = treatment; rows = genes/gene-probes] or
-    --file                  Text file containing RNASeq counts where [columns = treatment; rows = genes/gene-probes] --delim                 Specifies the delimiter of the textfile [default: '	']
+    --file                  Text file containing RNASeq counts where [columns = treatment; rows = genes/gene-probes] --delim                 Specifies the delimiter of the textfile [default: '\t']

    Optional configuration arguments:
     -profile                Configuration profile to use.
 Can use multiple (comma separated)